Holocaust Memorial Day, 27 January 2017 -- the theme for this year is "How can life go on?" More info here

-Our synagogue has been named Neve Shalom.
-This means oasis of peace and is a tribute to the village near Jerusalem known as Neve Shalom/Wahat al Salam in which Jews, Christians and Muslims live together to create harmony and diversity.
+Our community name, Neve Shalom, means oasis of peace and is a tribute to the village near Jerusalem known as Neve Shalom/Wahat al Salam in which Jewish and Palestinian-Arab citizens of Israel live together to create harmony and diversity.
 The life of that village is a constant source of inspiration and a beacon of hope for peace.

 Rabbi Mark Solomon officiates on a part time basis sharing his duties with Edinburgh Liberal Jewish Community (Sukkat Shalom).
 As well as leading services and running an educational programme he is able to provide pastoral support and advice.